jskoetsier/phreakbot/README.md

 - MAC address vendor lookup for both full and partial MAC addresses
 - Mass user registration and hostmask merging
 - ROA validation and routing information
+- Karma system with ++ and -- support
 - And more!

 ## Installation